Meru people: Culture and family traditions

 The Meru are primarily agrarian, and their home life and culture is similar to other Highland Bantus.
 The Meru have maintained adherence to a fairly strict customary code amongst the various cohorts of the population.
 For instance, circumcision is a mandatory rite of passage for boys, during which time cultural education including community norms and expectations, such as respect for elders and protection of children are taught in a seclusion period that may last up to a month.
 As a matter of principle, young men must ensure minimal contact with their mothers after initiation.
 Nowadays, the depth of instruction varies depending on the extent of urban influence.
-Previously, girls would also undergo circumcision, but the practice was outlawed by the Njuri Ncheke in April 1956.
+Previously, girls would also undergo Female genital mutilation, but the practice was outlawed by the Njuri-Nchekein April 1956.
 The practice has been progressively abandoned and is being replaced by instruction based alternative rites of passage.